Powering up your career in the dynamic world of manufacturing? The artfully written manufacturing resume is your blueprint to success.

 Resumes can come in many different shapes and sizes.
 When it comes to a manufacturing resume, the best format to use is highly dependent on the applicant’s experience level.

+Different resume formats serve different purposes – namely in serving applicants with varying levels of work experience.
 Below we have provided a brief explanation of each main type of resume, as well as how and when to use them:

-• Reverse-chronological: This is the most common and standard resume format.
+- Reverse-chronological: This is the most common and standard resume format.
 It focuses on your work experience the most, listing your most recent position first and then working backward in reverse-chronological order.
 While this format is what most employers will expect to see, it does not always work well for applicants with limited to no relevant work experience.

-• Functional: The functional resume is an alternative format that is commonly used by recent high school or college grads.
+- Functional: The functional resume is an alternative format that is commonly used by recent high school or college grads.
 Rather than focusing on work experience, it places most of its emphasis on education, skills, and unpaid experience.
 This works well for recent graduates who have many academic and extracurricular experiences, but little to no formal work experience.

-• Hybrid: The hybrid resume is exactly as it sounds – a hybrid between the reverse-chronological and functional formats.
+- Hybrid: The hybrid resume is exactly as it sounds – a hybrid between the reverse-chronological and functional formats.
 Rather than placing heavy emphasis on any single section, the hybrid spreads the focus out more evenly amongst all sections.
-This format works well for applicants with some relevant work experience who have either switched career paths or have large gaps in their work histories
+This format works well for applicants with some relevant work experience who have either switched career paths or have large gaps in their work histories.

 2. Write an eye-catching manufacturing resume summary